Australian Schoolboys rugby league team: 2000s

-The first Schoolboys team of the new millennium hosted a touring New Zealand schools side in 2000, comfortably winning both games.
+The Schoolboys team hosted a touring New Zealand schools side in 2000, comfortably winning both games.
 In 2001, the Schoolboys hosted the touring England Academy side and French Schools team.
-The Schoolboys went undefeated in three games and featured future internationals Greg Bird and Michael Weyman (who would represent again in 2002).
+The Schoolboys went undefeated in three games and featured future internationals Greg Bird and Michael Weyman (who represented again in 2002).

 In 2002, on the Schoolboys tour of England and France, they lost two games for the first time on the same tour and lost a test series, when they were beaten by the England Academy side.
 The Schoolboys side featured a number of future Australian internationals including Weyman, Keith Galloway, Ben Hannant, Ryan Hoffman Tom Learoyd-Lahrs, future Fijian international Ashton Sims and future French international Dimitri Pelo.

 The 2003 side, which featured current New Zealand captain Benji Marshall and future Australian international Karmichael Hunt, toured New Zealand winning two games and losing one.
 In 2004, the Schoolboys hosted the touring English and French teams.
 They defeated BARLA and a France Schools side but lost to the England Academy team.
 The 2004 side featured future international Greg Inglis.

 The 2005 side played a two games test series against the Junior Kiwis in Australia, winning the first game and losing the second.
 The team featured future Australian international stars Michael Jennings, David Taylor, Darius Boyd and Akuila Uate.
 In 2006, the Schoolboys toured Wales, England and France and went undefeated for the first time since 2001.
 Future representative players Israel Folau, Mitchell Pearce and Chris Lawrence were on the tour.

 The Schoolboys then went undefeated on their 2007 tour of New Zealand, in 2008 against the touring England Academy and French Schools sides and in 2009 against the touring Great Britain Community Lions.
 Over the three years the side featured future first grade players Martin Kennedy, Kieran Foran, Lachlan Coote, Andrew McCullough, William Hopoate, Jamal Idris, Aaron Woods, Jason Taumalolo, Cheyse Blair and Joseph Leilua, amongst a host of others.